Generalized Sobol sensitivity indices for dependent variables: numerical methods: The hierarchically orthogonal Gram-Schmidt procedure

+where $\langle \cdot,\cdot \rangle_{\text{ n}}$ defines the empirical inner product associated with the $n$-sample.
+The space $\hath$ varies with sample size $n$, but for notational convenience, we suppress the dependence on $n$.\\

-Now we have determined $(H_u^{0,L})_{u\in S}$ and $(G_{u,\text{ n}}^{0,L})_{u \in S}$, we want to build them.
-In the next procedure, we propose an iterative scheme to construct them, taking into account their specific properties of orthogonality.
+The next procedure is an iterative scheme to construct $(\h)_{u\in S}$ and $(\hath)_{u\in S}$ by taking into account their specific properties of orthogonality.
+This numerical method is referred as the Hierarchically Orthogonal Gram-Schmidt (HOGS) procedure.